readthedocs/readthedocs.org/docs/webhooks.rst

 project was not imported through a connected account, you may need to manually configure a webhook for your project.

-To manually set up a webhook, you must first create the corresponding *integration* on your project's **Integrations** admin page.
-On this page, you can click **Add integration** and select the integration type you'd like to add.
+To manually set up a webhook, click **Add integration** on your project's **Integrations** admin dashboard page and select the integration type you'd like to add.
+After you have added the integration, you'll see a URL for the integration on the :ref:`integration detail page <integration-detail>`.
+Use this URL when setting up a new webhook with your provider -- these steps vary depending on the provider:
-In order to set up a new webhook with your provider, you'll need the *webhook URL*.
-You can get this URL by selecting the integration you just added on the list of integrations.

-The steps you need to take to manually set up a webhook vary depending on the
-provider:

 GitHub
 ~~~~~~